 Past Advances in Cell & Tissue Culture Conferences

-ACTC has been running for 10 years with growing success.
-2018 marks the 10th year of this annual event, and is set to be the best yet.
+ACTC has been running events for 10 years with growing success.
 ACTC is a forum for leading researchers to present their work on in vitro cell culture and is a great opportunity for the exchanging of ideas.
 It is a ‘Gordon Style’ event, encouraging everybody to contribute.

 The 2017 conference was held at the Macdonald Hotel in Manchester, UK.